 Even though the main question of this article is ‘Can babies drink cold milk?’ this one could also be interesting.

 This question might have shocked you, but in fact, frozen milk can be used to relieve a baby’s teething pains.
-In fact, it’s one of the best teething remedies.
+In fact, it’s one of the best remedies for teething.

 The trick is to find baby-sized popsicle molds, then pour breast-milk or infant formula in them.